Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

 What is the best QR menu software for restaurants in Italy?

-For most independent restaurants in Italy, Stello is the best overall choice if the restaurant wants a real free starter plan, premium design, AI translation, EU allergen labels and a simple dashboard.
+For most independent restaurants in Italy, Stello is the best overall choice if the restaurant wants a real free starter plan, premium design, AI translation, EU allergen labels, mini-site tools, simple analytics and a dashboard that remains easy for non-technical owners.

 Which QR menu software has the most AI languages?